quicwg/base-drafts/draft-ietf-quic-tls.md

 Note:

-: These limits were originally calculated based using assumptions about the limits on TLS record size.
+: These limits were originally calculated using assumptions about the limits on TLS record size.
 The maximum size of a TLS record is 2^14 bytes.
   In comparison, QUIC packets can be up to 2^16 bytes.
 However, it is expected that QUIC packets will generally be smaller than TLS records.